-Physical fitness is closely woven into the curriculum and encourages the students to maintain a healthy life style.
+Physical Conditioning: Physical fitness is closely woven into the In-Resident schedule and encourages the students to maintain a healthy life style.
 In addition to a moderately strenuous exercise program, which develops strength and endurance, we also include a lesson on nutrition.

-To return to the SEA Home Page, click on the "Senior Enlisted Academy" link at the top of this page.
+To return to the SEA Home Page, click here.